Monday, 25 November 2013

 The tree was introduced into Europe in 1681 by a missionary plant collector called John Bannister and first grown in the gardens of Fulham Palace, home to Henry Compton the Bishop of London.
 Bishop Henry seems to have been a really keen gardener and the 17th century was an exciting time with all sorts of new species making their way to Europe.
 The first time his new Liquidambar produced its fabulous autumn colour must have been a real thrill for him.

-The Liquidambar has bright green hand-shaped leaves which have a lemony scent if you rub them between finger and thumb.
+The Liquidambar has bright green hand-shaped leaves which have a lemony scent if you rub them between your fingers.
 And because the leaves are hand-shaped it is often confused with a Maple.
 Maples too (the best known Maples at any rate) have hand-shaped leaves and sometimes it's hard for the beginner to tell these trees apart.

 Liquidambar leaves grow alternately on the twig.
 Maple leaves grow in pairs, opposite each other.
 These trees also have completely different flowers and fruits, and bark, but the alternate/opposite twigs and leaves thing is the most obvious when you get close enough to look.
 And Maple leaves don't have that smell so if you aren't sure, give them a squeeze.